 Susan Alexander, PhD

-Director of Service Learning and Undergraduate Research, Academic Advisor
+Director of Undergraduate Research, Academic Advisor

 Dr. Susan Alexander joined the Honors College in 2010.
 Susan came to us from Duke University, where she served as the Executive Director of the Transdisciplinary Prevention Research Center and taught for the Department of Psychology and Neuroscience.
 Prior to her work at Duke, Susan was responsible for the U.S. Department of Education’s Safe and Drug-Free Schools Program for South Carolina and served on national and federal advisory committees to provide assistance in the prevention of youth violence and substance abuse.